 Privacy policy

-plori ("we") runs plori.ai and api.plori.ai: managed cloud computers for AI agents.
+plori ("we") runs plori.ai and api.plori.ai: cloud AI agents, each in its own environment.
 This page describes what we collect, where your data goes when agents work, and how to get it removed.
 It is written to be read.

 The short version